Optimal Targeting in Dynamic Systems: Closed Forms of Transition Kernels and Stationary Distributions

-For the embedded point process recorded at both arrivals and services, the state contains both the event type $A$ and the queue length $K$.
-Given the current queue length, event type, and treatment assignment, the queue length observed at the next event is deterministic, and the next event type is independent of the history given the queue length observed at the next event, with
+For the embedded point process recorded at both arrivals and services, the state $S_i$ contains both the event type $A_i$ and the queue length $K_i$.
+Recall that $A_i=1$ represents arrivals (i.e., a unit arriving at the system) while $A_i=0$ represents services (i.e., a unit leaving the system).
+Let $\bpi(k) = \EE{\pi(X_i,K_i)\cond K_i=k, A_i=1}$ be the probability of assigning a unit to the queue given current queue length $k$.